SahilSharma1212/finance-tracker/README.md

 date: The date of the transaction in ISO format (e.g., 2025-04-01)

+2. Fetching Budget Data:
+The app also fetches budget data from /api/get-budgets.
+Each budget contains:

+category: The name of the category (e.g., Travel, Food, etc.)

+amount: The allocated budget amount for the category

+startDate: The start date of the budget period (e.g., "2025-04-01")

+timeframe: The timeframe for the budget, either "week" or "month"

+Users can set and track budgets for different categories like Travel, Food, Utilities, etc.

+3. Filtering Transactions:
-Filtering Transactions: The transactions are filtered based on the selected timeframe (This Week or This Month).
-The app compares the date field with the current date to include only transactions from the specified period.
+Transactions are filtered based on the selected timeframe (This Week or This Month).
+The app compares the date field of each transaction with the current date to include only transactions from the specified period.

-Displaying the Chart: Once the transactions are filtered, they are grouped by category, and the spending amount for each category is calculated.
+4. Displaying the Chart:
+Once the transactions are filtered, they are grouped by category, and the spending amount for each category is calculated.
 This data is then displayed as a bar chart using the Recharts library.

-Total Spent: The app dynamically calculates and displays the total amount spent during the selected timeframe by summing the amounts from the grouped transaction data.
+5. Displaying Budget vs Actual:
+After fetching the budget data, the app compares the actual spending against the allocated budget for each category.
+It displays a visual representation of the spending (in a bar chart) and the remaining budget for each category.

+A total summary is dynamically calculated to show the total amount spent, total budgeted, and remaining amount for each category.

+6. Timeframe Selection:
+Users can select either "This Week" or "This Month" from a dropdown to filter transactions based on their timeframe.

+7. Budgeting Integration:
+Users can set budgets for each category through the app.
+Once set, the app calculates how much has been spent in each category compared to the budget and shows the remaining budget.

+This feature helps users track their spending behavior and stay within their desired budget.

 Folder Structure
 bash